wrathematics/getPass/README.md

 * **Author:** Drew Schmidt and Wei-Chen Chen

 **getPass** is an R package for reading user input with masking, i.e., the input is not displayed as it is typed.
 This is obviously ideal for entering passwords.
+There is also a secure password hashing function included; see the package vignette for more information.

 Currently, RStudio, the command line (any OS), and platforms where the **tcltk** package is available are supported.
 We believe this hits just about everything, but for unsupported platforms, non-masked reading (with a warning) is optionally available.
 See the package vignette for more information.
 You can view the vignette by entering: